BenHeubl/BenHeubl.github.io/_posts/2016-09-20-strategy-to-speak.markdown

 ![alt text](/images/strategy-to-speak/plots/20016_speech.jpg)

 The dots represent the sentiment scores for each sentence in all of her speeches for that year.
 The red lines represent a weighted average line, one for each of Hillary's speeches.
 We can see that the distribution of the dots are slightly more spread out for 2016\.
-The difference of the spread of the black dots tells us that Hilary Clinton may have made more use of judgemental verds and nouns in sentences in 2016 than in her 2008 campaign, while her overall sentiment across speeches remained relatively balanced.
+The difference of the spread of the black dots tells us that Hilary Clinton may have made more use of more judgemental verbs and nouns in sentences in 2016 than in her 2008 campaign, while her overall sentiment across speeches remained relatively balanced.

 # Convention speeches: